For women considering elective hysterectomy

 The term hysteria (Latin for uterus) comes directly from the belief that

-to the head and neck, it was common for her reproductive organs to be removed.
-(For
+could not be “controlled,” it was common for her reproductive organs to be removed.

-and that the removal of her reproductive organs can often cause
+emotions, and that the removal of a woman’s reproductive organs can often cause

 Common reasons for elective hysterectomy

 Hysterectomy is the second-most common major surgery performed on women in the United

 States.
 Each year, more than 600,000 women undergo hysterectomy with a conservative